-"40P" represents the Master Code.
-Press the [] key to indicate that you wish to program the Master Code.
+"01P" represents the first access code.
+Use the arrow (< >) keys to scroll to "40P" and press the [] key to indicate that you wish to program the Master Code.
 The display will read...

 Enter the new Master Code.
-The Master Code must be four digits long, unless otherwise indicated by your installer.
+The Master Code must be four digits unless otherwise | indicated by your installer.
 Enter digits 0 through 9 only.
 Once the new code is entered, the keypad will beep 3 times and the display will read...